10 Common Guinea Pig Illnesses You Can Prevent

 8. Heat Stroke

-Guinea pigs can be quite susceptible to temperature extremes.
+Guinea pigs can also be quite susceptible to temperature extremes.
 You should be cautious when the temperature rises above 26 degrees celsius (78 degrees Fahrenheit).
 Guinea pigs cannot sweat, and they have thick fur that gets hot in the summertime.
+This makes them more susceptible to conditions like heat stroke.

 9. URIs (Upper Respiratory Infections)

 Use unscented and dust-free bedding, so your guinea pig isn’t breathing in tiny dust particles.
-If you use fleece, wash the bedding with unscented laundry detergent and vinegar.
+If you use fleece, it’s a good idea to wash the bedding with unscented laundry detergent and vinegar.
 Avoid using dryer sheets, as these cause a chemical residue to stick to the bedding.
 Wool dryer balls are a good natural alternative to prevent static.
 Eco Eggs are also a great choice instead of detergent.

-Avoid using baking soda near your guinea pig, as it is a natural rodent poison.
-If you get a new guinea pig, quarantine them first to make sure they aren’t sick.
+Also avoid using baking soda near your guinea pig, as it is a natural rodent poison.
+If you get a new guinea pig, always quarantine them first to make sure they aren’t sick before introducing them to your current residents.

 Common signs of a URI are sneezing, coughing, runny nose or eyes, a puffy coat, and lethargy.
 Once your guinea pig contracts a respiratory infection, they need immediate vet treatment.
 Respiratory problems can progress quickly and cannot be cured at home.